 The Local Government Act 2002 specifies that development contributions may be taken either as money, land or both.
-We will usually take development contributions as money, but may also accept land from time to time at our sole discretion as per the Policy in place at time of assessment.
+The Council will usually take development contributions as money, but may also accept land from time to time at Council's sole discretion as per the Policy in place at the time of assessment.